 Second benefit is that because they now have a larger share of the pie, both farmers and workers have extra income with which to improve their lives.
 The price of a specific good is typically computed to cover the cost of both sustainable production and livelihood.
 A premium is also added to the price to be used as investment for development projects.
 These projects include building schools, funding scholarships and even used to fund low-interest loans for farmers and workers.

-Third of the five benefits of fair trade is that is involves greater environmental protection.
-The certification being used to market fair trade products does not only show where the good comes from and who benefits from it.
+Third benefit is that is involves greater environmental protection.
+The Fair Trade Certification being used to market the products does not only show where the good comes from and who benefits from it.
 It also tells consumer how the good was made and manufactured.
 For agricultural goods for example, the use of some pesticides is not allowed and hence giving consumer greater satisfaction in knowing that the goods are safe.

-These are just a few of the many benefits of fair trade has.
-For most consumers, knowing where the product came, who benefits from it and how it was made makes the purchase all the more fulfilling.
+These are just a few of the many benefits of fair trade has, for most consumers, knowing where the product came, who benefits from it and how it was made makes the purchase all the more fulfilling.